gatling/gatling/src/docs/content/tutorials/advanced/index.md

 Presently our Simulation is one big monolithic scenario.

-So first let us split it into composable business processes, akin to the PageObject pattern with Selenium.
+So first let us split it into composable business processes.
 This way, you'll be able to easily reuse some parts and build complex behaviors without sacrificing maintenance.

 In our scenario we have three separated processes:

-  * Search: search models by name
+  * search: search models by name
-  * Browse: browse the list of models
+  * browse: browse the list of models
-  * Edit: edit a given model
+  * edit: edit a given model

-We are going to extract those chains and store them into constants (static final fields in Java, object attributes in Scala and Kotlin).
+Here, we're storing those chains into attributes in the same class, but you could as well store them in constants (static final fields in Java, object attributes in Scala and Kotlin, move them into a different class, etc.
-You can create those in dedicated files, or directly in the same file as the Simulation.

 {{< include-code "isolate-processes" java kt scala >}}